kocheick/shevapro-website/docs/markdown-implementation.md

 ## Overview

 The website uses Kobweb's markdown rendering capabilities to display content from markdown files.
-There are two types of articles:
+There are different types of articles organized by category:

 1. **Portfolio Articles**: Project showcases displayed on the Portfolio page
 2. **Blog Articles**: Blog posts displayed on the Blog page
+3. **Design Articles**: Design projects displayed on the Design page

-Both types of articles are stored as markdown files with YAML frontmatter and are rendered using the same `MarkdownRenderer` component.
+All types of articles are stored as markdown files with YAML frontmatter and are rendered using the same `EnhancedMarkdownLayout` component.

 ## File Structure

 Markdown files are stored in the following directories:

-- Portfolio articles: `/articles/projects/{slug}.md`
+- Portfolio articles: `src/jsMain/resources/public/markdown/portfolio/{slug}.md`
-- Blog articles: `/articles/blog/{slug}.md`
+- Blog articles: `src/jsMain/resources/public/markdown/blog/{slug}.md`
+- Design articles: `src/jsMain/resources/public/markdown/design/{slug}.md`

 ## Markdown Format